• Skip to primary navigation

 Compiled by the Road Trip Manitoba team

-Last updated on December 3, 2022
+Last updated on January 15, 2024

 When you live in a city known for its winter – hello, Winter-peg – you take advantage of it by participating in as many winter sports as possible!
 One of the best of said activities?
 Ice skating, of course!
-Thankfully, there are many amazing spots for outdoor ice skating in Winnipeg, whether you’re after a river trail, rink, or frozen duck pond.
+Thankfully, there are many amazing spots for outdoor ice skating during winter in Winnipeg, whether you’re after a river trail, rink, or frozen duck pond.
 Is there anything better than skating in the fresh winter air, the soft snow coming down all around you, and following it up with a hot chocolate?!
 We’ve rounded up the best places to ice skate in Winnipeg below.

 Land Acknowledgements